DotNM/NodeTweet/README.md

 # NodeTweet
 EchoIRLP NodeTweet - Add-on for amateur radio EchoLink and IRLP nodes to make the node tweet when other nodes or users connect/disconnect from the EchoLink/IRLP node

+# Requirements
+You must have a working instance of EchoIRLP on your node.